-Communities and Places - Maintain a pleasant woodland environment for users. - Size and shape of felling coupes to fit into the landscape.
-Working Woodlands - The felling plan should aim to smooth production from crops in cyclic clearfell but also meet market commitments for 2014-24. - Restocking should aim to maximise production but also to increase species diversity and climate change resilience. - Restock species should take soil pH into account and the threat posed by Dothistroma Blight.
+- The felling plan should aim to smooth production from crops in cyclic clearfell but also meet market commitments for 2015-25. - Restocking should aim to maximise production but also to increase species diversity and climate change resilience. - Restock species should take soil pH into account and the threat posed by Dothistroma Blight.

 The following three sections will show how the objectives in the Design Brief can be delivered through the Forest Plan for the Harling area of Thetford Forest.
 The final section will be an appraisal of the design plan against the brief to see if all the objectives have been met and a statement regarding monitoring the progress of work as the Forest Plan is implemented on the ground over the next ten years.